 - Similarly, college graduates have a more positive outlook, and two-thirds say the state’s economy is good or very good (65%), compared to less than half of people with less education (33-40%).

 While ratings of the state’s economy have grown more positive, many Oregonians remain worried about their own finances.
 More than half now say they are somewhat or very worried about their personal financial situation (53%) (Q9).

-- While overall sentiment has remained roughly the same over the past year, the figure representing those very worried about their finances has creeped up, from 16% in June 20206, to 19% in October 2020, to 21% today.
+- While overall sentiment has remained roughly the same over the past year, the figure representing those worried about their finances has increased from 16% in June 2020 to 19% in October 2020 to 21% today.

 - Women are nearly twice as likely to express deep worry than men (27% to 15%).

-- When it comes to those who described themselves as very worried about their finances, there is no notable difference between households with children and without (20%, 21%).
+- Regarding those who described themselves as very worried about their finances, there is no notable difference between households with children and without (20%, 21%).

-- Millennials and Gen Xers say they’ve been hit hard.
+- Millennials and Gen X say they’ve been hit hard.
 About one-third of Oregonians ages 30-54 say they are very worried about their financial situation (30-34%).